GSA-TTS/identity-handbook/_articles/appdev-acuant-sdk-test-plan.md

 ### Communications

-Slack: `@login-oncall-timnit` receives a reminder, in `#login-team-timnit` on Tuesday and Thursday mornings, to test the release prior to the day's deploy.
+Slack: `@login-oncall-timnit` receives a reminder, in `#login-team-timnit` on Tuesday and Thursday mornings, to test the release prior to the day's deploy (others are welcome to test as well!).
 When conducting the test, react to the reminder with 👀 and reply in thread with:
 - The mobile platform used (OS, browser, version)
 - The path to document capture
   - hybrid (start on desktop, switch to phone for capture)